JoshuaColell/JoshuaColell/README.md

-- 👋 Hi, I’m @JoshuaColell (You can just call me Joshua)
+- 👋 Hi, I’m @JoshuaColell (You can just call me Josh)
-- 👀 I’m interested in making retro computers and other stuff :)
+- 👀 I’m interested in making operating systems
-- 🌱 I’m currently learning: How retro computers work and how to make one.
+- 🌱 I’m currently learning: How to make an operating system
 - 📫 How to reach me: Discord

 <!---